Shared Responsibility Model

 Cross-cutting implications

-The shared responsibility model is not a one-time orientation; it is the recurring lens through which every subsequent General-page control is framed.
+The shared responsibility model is not a one-time orientation.
+It is the recurring lens through which every subsequent General-page control is framed.
 Six cross-cutting consequences carry into the domain principle pages and are worth previewing here.

 Identity is wholly customer-owned at every service model, which is why the General IAM principles page treats least privilege, MFA, and federation as first-class obligations rather than provider-supplied features.
 Network segmentation is also customer-owned at the configuration layer, so the General network principles page treats default-deny egress and private connectivity as design obligations rather than defaults.
-Data classification — the choice of which key, which retention policy, and which DLP rule applies — is permanent customer territory, expanded in the General data protection principles page.
+Data classification, the choice of which key, which retention policy, and which DLP rule applies, is permanent customer territory, expanded in the General data protection principles page.
 Logging configuration and SIEM routing are customer responsibilities even when the log substrate is provider-managed, which the General logging and detection principles page treats as the foundation for every detection control.
-Workload hardening — image baselines, supply-chain provenance, runtime security — is squarely customer-owned at IaaS and remains a configuration obligation at PaaS, as the General workloads principles page documents.
+Workload hardening (image baselines, supply-chain provenance, runtime security) is squarely customer-owned at IaaS and remains a configuration obligation at PaaS, as the General workloads principles page documents.
 Finally, the partition shapes incident response: when the control plane is customer-owned but the data plane is provider-managed, evidence acquisition and credential isolation procedures diverge from on-premise IR practice, which the General incident response principles page captures in its containment patterns.
 The conceptual companion to this page is the cloud threat model; the compliance crosswalk for the partition is documented in the compliance frameworks page; and the editorial process is described in the methodology page.

 Sources